 To save a backlink, you can click on the “star” icon on the left side of the source URL.
-The star turns yellow and the link goes automatically on the list.
+The star turns yellow and the link goes automatically to the list.
 (You can access these lists from the Favorites section.
 I’ll discuss it later in detail.)

 Now when you look at the last row, you see the total number of backlinks shown (500/500 here) and the page number (1 here).